YANZAAN/Async.Generic.Repository/README.md

-# Async, Generic version of Repository Pattern
+# Repository Pattern: Simple, Asynchronous and Generic
 I wrote it for myself but who knows where it would appear...

 ## Benefits